huangli712/ACFlow/docs/src/library/type.md

 # Types

-*Define some fundamental types and structs for the ACFlow package.*
+*Define some fundamental types and structs for the ACFlow toolkit.*

 ## Contents